ALF-eV/Association/README.md

 ### Foundation

-For legal clarity the society should be incorporated/eingetragene; for tax advantages it should be a charity/gemeinnützig.
+For legal clarity the society should be incorporated/eingetragene; for tax advantages it should be a charity/gemeinnützig ("the recognition of 'gemeinnützigkeit' by the Finanzamt will take 6-12 months").

 * Members of the society / Vereinsmitglieder (min.
 7): ALF Collaboration+
 * Board / Vorstand : to be chosen at the foundation assembly; rules defined in the statute/Satzung